Gluten Free Chocolate Mint Brownies

 You can see how the mint candies make these gluten free chocolate mint brownies super moist!

-More Gluten Free Brownies:
+More Gluten Free Brownie Recipes:

-sliced brownies on the tray.
+Sliced brownies on the tray.

 Sandi Gaertner